KeevaLyu/AA--SOC-Framework/README.md

 Two representative region maps were used for the rescue scenarios: San Francisco and Silicon Valley because each city is based on very different urban planning concepts.

 ## Performance Evaluation
-The proposed method(AA*-SOC) outperforms all baseline methods in rescue simulation.
+The proposed method(AA*-SOC) yields superior outcomes and performance, outperforming all baseline methods in rescue simulation.

+As shown in Table,  AA*-SOC's final scores surpass all baselines in all regions.
 <p align="center">
   <img src="img/final_scores.png" />
 </p>

-As shown in Table,  AA*-SOC's final scores surpass all baselines in all regions.
+As shown in the final rescue scenarios, the blocked roads of AA*-SOC are both less than the baselines in San Francisco and Silicon Valley.
 <p align="center">
   <img src="img/final_senarios.png" />
 </p>
-As shown in the final rescue scenarios, the blocked roads of AA*-SOC are both less than the baselines in San Francisco and Silicon Valley.

 # Running
 ## 1. Software Pre-Requisites